25 October 2018 | Rate parity, Distribution

 According to Inderpreet Banga, senior director, e-distribution and wholesale strategy at Wyndham, a lot of rate parity issues are caused by static agreements; “If you go to Kayak or Trivago, you will find that those hotels with property-level agreements are likely being undercut by the big players, and that’s a threat as you aren’t building your direct base.”

 To learn more about group strategy to tackle parity issues, watch our latest on-demand webinar, which features Inderpreet as a panellist.

 To enforce rate parity, it’s essential for hoteliers to have a firm grip on their contracts and to know where - and at what rate - their inventory is being distributed.

 Ensure that you:

-To read about this topic in more depth, download our eBook, Hotel rate parity: understanding and meeting challenges - and make sure you subscribe to our blog, as we’ll be discussing parity in more depth over the coming weeks and months.
+For further reading on this topic make sure you subscribe to our blog, as we’ll be discussing parity in more depth over the coming weeks and months.